 Yes.
 As any Newfoundlander can tell you, our weather is unpredictable at best.
 This is especially so in the mountains.
 Local forecasts predict weather for the low, coastal towns, they do not predict for the mountains and hills further inland.

 Weather in the valley can change drastically and instantly.
-Many times we'll start with a beautiful sunny day and by lunch time it will cloud in and start raining and vice versa happens just as much.
+Many times we'll start with a wet rainy day and by lunch time the clouds lift and we'll get a peak at that million dollar view.
+Fair warning though - The reverse happens just as much.

 For this reason we prepare for the worst and bring warm clothing and rain gear with us, even on a sunny day.
 We will also start the tour even in the rain and fog, provided it is safe to do so.